jguida941/PySort-Visualizer/README.md

 Every animation frame is backed by an explicit stream of Step records, ensuring deterministic replay, reproducible metrics, and faithful narration of each operation.

-**From bubble to quick and merge: compare, replay, and measure, all in one PyQt6 desktop tool.**
+**From bubble to radix and timsort: compare, replay, and measure a full suite of algorithms in one PyQt6 desktop tool.**

 ---
 ## Bubble Sort